-1.8 StellarisWare
+1.8 TivaWare

-This software is an extensive suite of software designed to simplify and speed development of Stellaris-based (ARM Cortex-M) microcontroller applications.
+This software is an extensive suite of software designed to simplify and speed development of Tivabased (ARM Cortex-M) microcontroller applications.
+(TivaWare was previously called StellarisWare.)

-The version of StellarisWare provided with TI-RTOS differs from the standard release in that it has been rebuilt.
-See the TI-RTOS.README file in the <tirtos_install>\products\StellarisWare####x directory for more specific details.
-To indicate that the version has been modified, the name of the StellarisWare folder has an added letter (beginning with "a" and to be incremented in subsequent versions).
-For example <tirtos install>\products\StellarisWare 9825a.
+The version of TivaWare provided with TI-RTOS differs from the standard release in that it has been rebuilt.
+See the TI-RTOS.README file in the <tirtos_install>\products\TivaWare_C_Series-1.# directory for more specific details.

-Note that the StellarisWare drivers are not thread-safe.
-You can use synchronization mechanisms provided by SYS/BIOS to protect multiple threads that access the same StellarisWare drivers.
+Note that the TivaWare drivers are not thread-safe.
+You can use synchronization mechanisms provided by SYS/BIOS to protect multiple threads that access the same TivaWare drivers.